tahmedge/CETE-LREC/CETE Fine-Tuning/HuggingFacePytorchTransformer/README.md

 Put "training", "test", and "validation" files inside the folder "MYDATASET" in .tsv format where the prefix for each file should be the foldername in lowercase format followed by "\_filecategory.tsv".

-For the dataset named "MYDATASET", each filename inside the folder should be:
+Thus, for the dataset named "MYDATASET", each filename inside the folder should be:

 - training file: "mydataset_train.tsv"
 - validation file: "mydataset_valid.tsv"
-- test file: "test_file.tsv").
+- test file: "test_file.tsv"